Do We Need A "Burning Passion"?

 when people stayed in the same job for 25 years and received a gold watch?

-Now we're chopping and changing jobs willy nilly because we're sure there's
+Now we're chopping and changing jobs willy nilly because we're sure

-Job C, D or E. Because a job can't just be something we do to bring in an income, it has to
+looking around for Job C, D or E. Because a job can't just be something we

-Perhaps we need to take a step back and be grateful we have employment and not
+Perhaps we need to take a step back and be grateful we have employment

-meets our every need?
+job that meets our every need?

 Here's a couple of quotes about unreal job expectations that I found